 Learn first aid for a child who may have heat exhaustion

-A child with heat exhaustion might have been in the sun or heat for a long time.
-They might be sweating, have pale, cool skin, a headache or dizziness and feel sick.
+A child or baby with heat exhaustion might have been in the sun or heat for a long time.
+They might be sweating, have ashen, cool skin, have a headache or dizziness, and feel sick.

-1. Help them to a cool place and get them to rest.
+1. Help the child or baby to a cool place and get them to rest.

 Heat exhaustion happens when someone loses too much fluid and salt usually from sweating in hot conditions.

-2. Give them plenty of water to drink
+2. Give the child or baby plenty to drink

 Seek medical advice.

-Even if the child appears to recover fully, you should seek medical advice.
+Even if the child or baby appears to recover fully, you should seek medical advice.
 If their condition gets worse, call 999 for emergency help.

 Common questions about first aid for someone who has heat exhaustion